 - 1. A provision requiring recusal in instances of bias, as defined in paragraph 5 of ACUS Recommendation 2016-4 and the Asimow Study; - 2.
 A provision requiring recusal in at least some instances where the adjudicator's impartiality might reasonably be questioned; and - 3.
-Provisions outlining the procedures by which recusal issues will be resolved, including a private cause of action for litigants seeking recusal, initial determination by the presiding adjudicator, intra-agency appeal, and judicial review.
+Provisions outlining the procedures by which recusal issues will be resolved, including a right of the parties to petition for recusal, an initial determination by the presiding adjudicator, intra-agency appeal, and judicial review.